legalizemath/tor-lnurl-lightningaddress/README.md

 npm install
 ```

-edit server.js to set the control port and password for control port, example just uses "password" and corresponding hash
+edit server.js to set the control port if different
+edit settings.json for password for control port, example just uses "password" and corresponding hash

 run via
 ```